Birthday cakes Cake decorating Cakes Cakes gone by.... dessert

 3. When covering a cake this tall keep your rolled out icing thicker than usual so it has enough give.
 I left mine at around 1cm thick.
 Take your time when covering the cake.
 Smooth the top first, then gently manipulate the sides, working your way down with your hands and then with a smoother.
 If you start to get a crease at the bottom gently lift the sugarpaste away from the bottom of the cake and smooth it down from the top again.
 If you do end up with creases use ribbon, flowers or button decorations to hide them.
 No one will ever know!

-4. I didn’t put a thin cake board in between the cake layers because I made this cake out of Madeira sponge which is a pretty ‘strong’ cake.
+4. I didn’t put a thin cake board in between the cake layers because I made this cake out of Madeira Sponge which is a pretty ‘strong’ cake.
 If I had done more layers, or had used a softer more crumbly sponge I would have popped one under the middle layer with cake supports in the cakes underneath.
 This will stop the cake from sinking into itself or toppling over.

 5. Make the decorations a week in advance so that they set hard and can be handled.
 The bow was quite heavy once dry and was attached to the cake with royal icing.
 It had to be held in place for a minute or so till it was stuck.